 Food intolerance refers to a gastrointestinal response triggered by certain ingredients.
 For instance, a dog with a sensitive stomach may not be able to tolerate certain ingredients that then lead to diarrhea, vomiting or irritable bowel.

 A food allergy refers to an immune response to a particular ingredient in food that can cause itching, scratching, hot spots, hair loss, ear and eye secretions, or excessive licking.
 A dog may be born with specific allergies, or they may build over time from prolonged exposure to certain ingredients.
-The most common food allergens for dogs are beef, dairy products, and wheat.
+The most common food allergens for dogs are corn, dairy products, and wheat.
 (The most common offenders are some of the most common ingredients in dog foods.)